The following ports need to be forwarded for a QNAP TS-119 device:

 - UDP: 6881-6999

-You may need to forward ports in your router when you use a QNAP TS-119 NAS.
-By forwarding ports you allow connection requests coming from the internet to be directed to a QNAP TS-119 NAS.
+You may need to forward ports in your router when you use a QNAP TS-119 device.
+By forwarding ports you allow connection requests coming from the internet to be directed to a QNAP TS-119 device.

 Routers generally do not allow incoming connection requests from the internet.
 A port forward can overcome this limitation.